asr1/digital-garden/src/site/notes/Politics/Tone Policing.md

 There's a Twitter page called "Fuck Cars" that refers to cars as "rolling death cages".
 This attitude is antagonistic; they aren't going to convince pro-car people with this rhetoric.
 It's preaching to the choir.

+## Harry Potter And The Methods Of Rationality.

+I was first introduced to [[Software and Technology/The so-called AI Revolution\|Eliezer Yudkowsky]] from his Harry Potter fanfiction.
+I enjoyed the demonstrations of logic, and the explanations of the same.
+At the end of one chapter, he discussed how you should never start with a conclusion and then build back your arguments, but instead follow the arguments wherever they may lead.

+In a subsequent chapter, he made a statement starting with "There's no God", and then worked backwards to support his argument.
+This may have been a joke, but a) it flew directly in the face of the previous maxim, and b) it felt like a cheap way to get points with the (largely) atheist in-group of his existing audience, not a way to cross bridges and possibly convert someone.

 ## Standard White English

 There is no wrong English, but there is a appropriate context.
 See also [[Code Switching\|Code Switching]]